 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-- The project repository: This model occurs most often in organizations that empower distributed, business-centric project ownership, or enterprises with weak central governance.
+- The project repository: This model occurs most often in organizations that empower distributed, business-centric project ownership or enterprises with weak central governance.
 The project office simply serves as a source of information on project methodology and standards.
-Project managers continue to report to, and are funded by, their respective business areas.
+Project managers continue to report to, and are funded by, their respective business units.

-- The enterprise project management office: This model also assumes a governance process that involves the project office in all projects, regardless of size, allowing it to assess scope, allocate resources and verify time, budget, risk and impact assumptions before the project is undertaken.
+- The enterprise project management office (EPMO): This model also assumes a governance process that involves the PMO in all projects, regardless of size, allowing it to assess scope; allocate resources; and verify time, budget, risk and impact assumptions before the project is undertaken.
 Funding is generally a combination of direct, budgeted allocation for baseline services and a fee-for-service charge for others.

 How EPMOs can be effective

 EPMOs exist in about half of organizations, according to the PMI report.
 While they play a critical role in delivering organizational value, many organizations still struggle with how to define the EPMO role, to position it for long-term success and utilize the office to help achieve strategic objectives.
 Effective EPMOs have broad enterprise-wide responsibility and help direct strategy and focus on value delivery.
 Approximately 27% more projects are completed successfully, and there are 42% fewer projects with scope creep when organizations align their EPMO to strategy, according to the PMI report.